takeAction/jekyll-now/_posts/2017-05-10-mybatis-one-to-many.md

     select * from student where teacher_id = #{id}
 </select>
   ```

   unlike nested result for collection, it has 2 sqls, one is used to get teachers, and another is for students
   base on teacher id.

-  In `<resultMap>`, there is no necessary to define `<id>` or `<result>`.
+#### select

   In `<collection>`, value of select is the id of nested select.

+  If nested select statement is in another xml file, then developer can reference it by qualified name, that is **namesapce+select id**

+#### column

  > column
  >
  > The column name from the database, or the aliased column label that holds the value that will be passed to the nested statement as
   an input parameter.
 This is the same string that would normally be passed to resultSet.getString(columnName).
+ >
-Note: To deal with
+ > Note: To deal with
-  composite keys, you can specify multiple column names to pass to the nested select statement by using the syntax column="
+  composite keys, you can specify multiple column names to pass to the nested select statement by using the syntax
+  **column="{prop1=col1,prop2=col2}"**.
-  {prop1=col1,prop2=col2}".
-This will cause prop1 and prop2 to be set against the parameter object for the target nested select
+  This will cause prop1 and prop2 to be set against the parameter object for the target nested select statement.
-  statement.

   and **column** is the column name or column alias
   of outter query(here is select teacher sql) which its value need to be passed to nested query(select student sql).